grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 var reservationCommand = Substitute.For<ReservationCommand>();
 ```

-and now I don't have this `ReservationCommand` interface so I can create it:
+For the sake of this line, I pretended that I have an interface called `ReservationCommand`, and now I need to create it to make the code compile.

 ```csharp
 public interface ReservationCommand